Buying real estate in Mauritania?

 What are the total closing costs in Mauritania in 2026 as a percentage?

-The specific fee categories that make up this total percentage in Mauritania include official registration and transfer costs (around 4.5% of property value), notary fees, legal due diligence, document handling, and translation services when needed.
+The specific fee categories that make up that total in Mauritania include the official property registration and transfer fees (around 2% to 4.5% of value), notary fees (calculated on a sliding scale based on property value), legal and due diligence support (variable, but important for foreigners), and potential agent or intermediary commissions if you use one.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Mauritania.